zatosource/zato-build/ansible/README.md

 ## Vagrant boxes

-Ansible creates local Vagrant machines using boxes pulled from a public catalog of Vagrant images (mainly from Bento project: https://github.com/chef/bento).
+Optionally, Ansible creates local Vagrant machines using boxes pulled from a public catalog of Vagrant images (mainly from Bento project: https://github.com/chef/bento).
 The local boxes have to be installed into Vagrant in a separate step.